Difference Between Confirmed And Unconfirmed Letter of Credit

 Here are the key points of differences between the unconfirmed and confirmed bank credit letter Keep reading to know:

-1. Cost - The cost of unconfirmed LC is less compared to confirmed LCs as there are no confirming bank charges applied while the confirmed letters of credit are expensive due to the charges.
+1. Cost - The very first difference between confirmed lc and unconfirmed lc is the cost.
+The cost of unconfirmed LC is less compared to confirmed LCs as there are no confirming bank charges applied while the confirmed letters of credit are expensive due to the charges.

-2. Main Institution - Under an unconfirmed LC, the original issuing bank is the main institution that provides an irrevocable payment guarantee to the exporter while a confirmed LC not only contains an irrevocable guarantee from the issuing bank but from the second bank also, known as a confirming bank.
+2. Main Institution - Under an unconfirmed LC, the original issuing bank is the main institution that provides an irrevocable payment guarantee to the exporter while a confirmed L/C not only contains an irrevocable guarantee from the issuing bank but from the second bank also, known as as a confirming bank.
+Thereby, these LCs are also known as confirming letter of credit.
 Both payment undertakings are separate from each other.

-4. Process - The seller requests for the payment from the issuing bank as the second bank only acts as a middleman while in a confirmed LC, the seller first approaches the confirming bank for the payment and when it is done, it requests the payment from the issuing bank.
+4. Process - The seller requests the payment from the issuing bank as the second bank only acts as a middleman while in a confirming LC, the LC confirmation process starts when the seller first approaches the confirming bank for the payment, and when it is done, it requests the payment from the issuing bank.

 5. Bank to check the credibility - It is the issuing bank that checks the credibility of the importer in an unconfirmed bank credit letter while in case of a confirmed documentary credit, the confirming bank does the task for the issuing bank.